aakashgarg-19/30Days_JSProjectChallenge/README.md

 Things you will learn from this Project :
 1. How to create a Canvas in HTML
 2. Use of HSL for creating Multicolour Stroke.

+### 10 Flex-Pannel Gallery
+In this project, I made a Flex-Gallery using Flex-box property and added some transitions of CSS, and Integrated them using Javascript.
+I created three files (an HTML file, a CSS file, and JavaScript File).
+Things you will learn from this Project :
+1. Flex Box Property of CSS
+2. Transition of CSS
+3. How to Integrate CSS using Javascript.